 No, it is only possible to attend one session.

 The curriculum is largely the same for the spring and summer internships.
 The farm work changes with the seasons and the plants.

 It is important for interns to be prepared for our Oregon seasons—spring and fall can be cold and wet, while summer can be very hot and dry.

 Considering this program is a full-time commitment for 10 weeks, it is not possible to participate in other programs.

 While possible, additional opportunities on the farm are rare.

-You don’t, although you will be living rurally and would need to depend on others if you want to go beyond Williams.
+You don’t, although you will be living rurally and would need to depend on others if you want to responsibly explore beyond Williams.